EconometricsBySimulation/RStata/README.md

 RStata
 ======

-An R package which translates Stata syntax into R
+An R package which translates Stata syntax into R!

+Happy April Fools!